By Lambert Strether of Corrente

 Realignment and Legitimacy

 “The Ukraine Crisis: Handle With Care” [Peggy Noonan].
 Noonan was active under Bush the Elder, on whose watch the Soviet Union collapsed.
 The final sentences: “The Soviet republics did break off and forge their own paths, and with Western help the nukes [in Ukraine] were deactivated and sent back to Russia, where they were dismantled.
-It was one of the great and still not sufficiently heralded moments of the Cold War, and it was done by .” • Left unspoken: Today’s political class is not serious.
+It was one of the great and still not sufficiently heralded moments of the Cold War, and it was done by a political class that was serious, and even took a chance on speaking seriously.” • Left unspoken: Today’s political class is not serious.
 (Notice she doesn’t say “The Biden Administration.”
 She says “the political class.”)

 “The Millions Of People Stuck In Pandemic Limbo” [Ed Yong, The Atlantic].
 The deck: “What does society owe immunocompromised people?”
 And the text: “illions of people like Landon are walking around with a compromised immune system.
 A significant proportion of them don’t respond to COVID vaccines, so despite being vaccinated, many are still unsure whether they’re actually protected—and some know that they aren’t.
 Much of the United States dropped COVID restrictions long ago; many more cities and states are now following.
 That means policies that protected Landon and other immunocompromised people, including mask mandates and vaccination requirements, are disappearing, while accommodations that benefited them, such as flexible working options, are being rolled back.
 This isn’t a small group.
 Close to 3 percent of U.S. adults take immunosuppressive drugs, either to treat cancers or autoimmune disorders or to stop their body from rejecting transplanted organs or stem cells.
 That makes at least 7 million immunocompromised people—a number that’s already larger than the populations of 36 states, without even including the millions more who have diseases that also hamper immunity, such as AIDS and at least 450 genetic disorders….
 Over the past year, as many Americans reveled in their restored freedoms, many immunocompromised people felt theirs shrinking.
 When the CDC announced that fully vaccinated Americans no longer needed to mask indoors, simple activities such as grocery shopping became more dangerous for immunocompromised people, who were offered no advice from the nation’s top public-health agency.
 When Joe Biden said in a speech that unvaccinated Americans were “looking at a winter of severe illness and death,” “I felt like he was talking to me,” Cheung said.
 And when commentators bemoaned irrational liberals who refused to abandon pandemic restrictions, many of the people I spoke with felt they were being mocked for trying to protect themselves and their loved ones.” • “We” don’t “owe” them anything.
 What’s wrong with this guy?